RuidiH/MyCraft/README.md

 ## TODO Lists

 ### In-progress

-- [ ] Object creation using ray-caster and cube side normals.
+- [ ] Use Stencil Buffer for object highlight
 - [ ] Object destruction mechanism
 - [ ] Skybox to the world
 - [ ] More advanced graphics (i.e. water)